 The projects will be evaluated by your fellow students using the evaluation guidelines from 42.
 You will learn how to deliver and receive 'code reviews' and feedback on the software that you develop.

 All of 42's content and projects are available in English.
 English is an important language to be able to thrive in the digital world and we want our students to think globally.
 At 42 Vienna we use English as our common basic language to enable non-German speakers to participate and contribute and to empower German-speakers to work internationally.

 Does the school organize any activities?

 Yes!
 The best way to prepare our students for a job is by organizing regular events with guest speakers and other forms of collaborations with companies and organizations, such as hackathons and workshops.
-During the Piscines, 42 Vienna organizes activities, such as sports sessions, yoga, meditation, arts & craft.
+During the Piscine, 42 Vienna organizes activities, such as sports sessions, yoga, meditation, arts & crafts.

 Why would students choose 42 Vienna over a traditional university or college?